University of the Rockies Catalog - Student Rights and Responsibilities

 After the hearing, the Director of Student Affairs or designee will deliberate and determine whether it is more likely than not that the student or alumnus has violated the Student Community Standards.
 Once a finding is determined, if that finding is that of a policy violation, the Director of Student Affairs or designee will determine an appropriate sanction.
 The Director of Student Affairs or designee will prepare a written finding, which will be shared with the accused student or alumnus no later than two (2) business days following the hearing.

 Formal Hearing Procedures

-For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see the Special Procedural Provisions for Sexual Misconduct and Other Sensitive Issues section of this Catalog.
+For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see the Special Procedural Provisions for Sexual Misconduct Sanction Hearings section of this Catalog.

 Written notice of the time, date and location of the hearing will be sent to all parties to the complaint, who may additionally be notified in person, by telephone, or by email.

 In any joint hearing, separate determinations will be made as to the responsibility of each student or alumnus accused.
-The Student Community Standards Committee may elect to separate hearings that have been referred jointly, in its discretion and in consultation with the Director of Student Affairs.
+The Student Community Standards Committee may elect to separate hearings that have been referred jointly, in its discretion and in consultation with the Director of Student Affairs or Student Affairs Specialist.

 Once a student or alumnus responds to an alleged violation, he or she will be given a minimum of seven (7) days to prepare for a hearing.
 Students or alumni may request to waive the seven (7) day preparation requirement if they prefer an expedited hearing.